RichardLitt/awesome-fantasy/README.md

 You know, this is still a pretty good read even if you're not a Christian.
 Christian, the protagonist, is pretty beleaguered by every possible obstacle on his way to Heaven, and it's fun just hearing how he gets out of scrapes. - [@RichardLitt](https://github.com/RichardLitt)

->This work is written in the King James/ Shakespearean/ Old English language.
-It is the story of a man becoming saved and his dangerous and challenging journey to the Celestial City.
+>"This work is written in the King James/ Shakespearean/ Old English language.
+It is the story of a man becoming saved and his dangerous and challenging journey to the Celestial City."

 ### Satire